1 Kings 14

 - Hebrews 4:13-16All things are naked and opened unto the eyes of him with whom we have to do… Let us therefore come boldly unto the throne of grace.The exact pattern Ahijah lives out, with the gospel comfort attached.

-- Psalm 139:1-4O LORD, thou hast searched me, and known me… For there is not a word in my tongue, but, lo, O LORD, thou knowest it altogether.The same theology in David’s mouth - and turned into worship rather than dread.
+- Psalm 139:1-4O LORD, thou hast searched me, and known me… For there is not a word in my tongue, but, lo, O LORD, thou knowest it altogether.The same theology in David's mouth - and received there as an invitation to worship.

 - 1 Kings 11:38If thou wilt hearken unto all that I command thee… I will build thee a sure house.The offer Ahijah originally extended to Jeroboam, now retracted in chapter 14.